AlexandreDabySeesaram/Slideshow_Template/README.md

 # Slideshow Template
-Those are the template I use to present my scientific work, two flavours exist, one for the LMPS and one for the LMS
+This is the template I use to present my scientific work, two flavours exist, one for the LMPS and one for the LMS

 # Illustrations

-The two flavours at hand are shown bellow
+The two flavours are illustrated bellow

 | LMPS       |       LMS      |
 |------------|-------------|